FlohGro-dev/Craftist/README.md

 <a href="https://www.buymeacoffee.com/flohgro" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-blue.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 220px !important;" ></a>

+If you want to have a look to other things I'm working, check out my website at [flohgro.com](https://flohgro.com).

 ## Features

 The following features are currently supported by Craftist: